House Dems subpoena Energy Secretary Rick Perry for Ukraine docs in impeachment inquiry

 The White House issued an eight-page letter to House Speaker Nancy Pelosi, D-Calif., on Tuesday and said it wouldn't comply with the "illegitimate and unconstitutional" impeachment inquiry.

-Fox News' Ronn Blitzer, Dom Calicchio, Louis Casiano and Charles Creitz contributed to this report.
+Fox News' John Roberts, Ronn Blitzer, Dom Calicchio, Louis Casiano and Charles Creitz contributed to this report.